AhmedElgizawy95/EpsilonAI_FinalProject/README.md

           columns to make more sense , Feature Engineering , Encoding.
 Then Performed Exploratory Data Analysis to find insights and answer few questions about the data , and also to check for outliers if existed.
 After that I used     PyCaret     to find the best Machine Learning Model to be used with this Data based on Root Mean Squarred Error and Mean Absolute Error.
-Random Forest     For Regression Was Chosen and then I performed Hyperparameter Tuning to reach maximum accuracy that I could ( of course It wasn't the best My accuracy was 48% without dealing with outliers and 70+% when dealing with outliers , Of course its depeatable here in this project as it needs lots of time to collect real data from different countries based on specilizations and years of experience for 180 Country) .
+Random Forest     For Regression Was Chosen and then I performed Hyperparameter Tuning to reach maximum accuracy that I could in less than a week ( of course It wasn't the best ) My accuracy  70+% , Of course its depeatable here in this project as it needs lots of time to collect real data from different countries based on specilizations and years of experience for 180 Country) .
 Then I used       Pipeline       to Perform the Data Cleaning of the user data automatically then Joblib to make it an importable file to be used in Visual Studio Code with         Flask         .
 Then Deployed the project Locally but not yet deployed on Heroku.